Bus drivers operate buses and drive passengers along local, chartered or intercity routes.

 - knowledge of the Road Code and transport regulations

-- knowledge of the area they work in, the correct bus routes to take, and the correct fares for each journey
+- knowledge of the area they work in, the correct bus routes, and the correct fares

 - the ability to operate Global Positioning Systems (GPS) technology, and multi-function ticketing systems